 No. Allergies to eggplant are rare but have been reported.4 People who are allergic to latex, tomato, or grasses may also be allergic to eggplant or experience Oral Allergy Syndrome (also known as pollen-food allergy).5 6 Oral Allergy Syndrome typically causes mild, temporary itching, tingling, or burning in the mouth, which usually resolves on its own.

 Eggplants are part of the nightshade family of plants, to which some individuals may be sensitive.7 Other nightshade vegetables include peppers, tomatoes, tomatillos, white potatoes, huckleberries, goji berries, and spices made from peppers (cayenne, paprika, etc.) Eggplant is also considered to be rich in histamine and eating it (especially in combination with other foods that are either high in histamine or liberate histamine from your own tissues) can result in symptoms that mimic those of an allergic reaction.

 As you would when introducing any new food, start by offering a small quantity for the first few servings.
 If there is no adverse reaction, gradually increase the quantity over future meals.

 How do you prepare eggplant with baby-led weaning?

 Every baby develops on their own timeline.
 The preparation suggestions below are for informational purposes only and are not a substitute for professional, one-on-one advice from your pediatric medical or health professional, nutritionist or dietitian, or expert in pediatric feeding and eating.
 Never disregard professional medical advice or delay in seeking it because of something you have read or seen here.

 Recipe: Eggplant Sticks

-- 1 Eggplant
+- 1 clove garlic

 - Olive oil